Wednesday, May 29, 2019

 Girls On The Line tackles issues surrounding China's draconian one-child policy including the many social and human rights issues surrounding this policy.

 In 1979 China's Communist party under Deng Xiaoping implemented its infamous one-child policy.
-At this time it was felt that China's huge population with its anticipated growth would be a drawback to the country's economic development.
-The belief at the time was that China would need to reign in its population growth in order to improve the quality of life for its citizens.
-The one child policy was implemented.
+At this time it was felt that China's huge population, with its anticipated growth, would be a drawback to the country's economic development.
+The belief at the time was that China would need to reign in its population growth in order to improve the quality of life for its citizens and so a one child policy was implemented.
 This policy raised the age of marriage to twenty for women and twenty-two for men, it restricted families to one child, although later on this was loosened somewhat to allow a couple to have a second child if the first born was a girl in rural areas.
 Birth control was promoted and abortion was made easily available.

 During this time, Western countries saw China as a huge economic opportunity and were willing to undertake new business ventures in the country which was slowly opening up to foreign investment.
 In 1979, Stephen Mosher, a Stanford University social scientist received permission to conduct anthropological research in the Guizhou Province.
 While in China Mosher traveled to various villages and uncovered the horrific reality of China's one-child policy: forced abortions, harassment of mothers and their families, even torture and jail.
 Mosher reported Chinese family planning officials ordered forced abortions of full term babies, while unauthorized pregnancies - even first pregnancies were forcibly aborted.
 Babies being born without the necessary licence were given a poison injection in the head as they were being born, resulting in death up to 48 hours later.
 Family members of mothers who refused to abort were harassed and threatened, the fathers beaten and imprisoned.
 Pregnant women refusing abortion were sent to re-education classes and faced continuous pressure until they relented.
 If the mother went into hiding to have her baby, family members and relatives were harassed and jailed and many had their homes destroyed by zealous family planning officials.
 Entire villages and factories were punished if a woman pregnant outside the law went into hiding.